 The market pays you cash upfront for putting your bid on the table.
 If nobody takes you up on your bid, the offer disappears and you do it all over again.

-And right now, because of the war with Iran and the record volatility it’s caused...
+And right now, because of what 90 million Iranians are doing to the gold market…

 The payouts, or premiums, you receive when making these phantom bids are in a different league entirely.

 Look at this: